 (Click the video below for the 911 calls)

-The father of the woman involved was shaken up as he told Channel 9 that he came to the police station to pick up his four grandchildren.
+The father of the woman involved was shaken up as he told Channel 9 in 2019 that he came to the police station to pick up his four grandchildren.

 Reporter Elsa Gillis said she saw the woman's gold SUV in the parking lot of the police station, with damage to the side and windows shattered.

 From Chopper 9, a Saturn SUV that Piggie was driving could be seen crashed and resting on its side along North Sharon Amity Road with officers surrounding it.
 That crash scene was not far from the parking lot of the CMPD Hickory Grove team office, which was roped off with crime tape.

 A few blocks away, officers could be seen roaming the parking lot of what appeared to be an apartment complex, searching for the suspect.